Configuring runners

 To avoid writing to disk and reading the contents back for smaller files, a small buffer per concurrency is used.
 This setting can be controlled with FASTZIP_ARCHIVER_BUFFER_SIZE.
 The default size for this buffer is 2 MiB, therefore, a concurrency of 16 allocates 32 MiB.
 Data that exceeds the buffer size is written to and read back from disk.
 Therefore, using no buffer, FASTZIP_ARCHIVER_BUFFER_SIZE: 0, and only scratch space is a valid option.

 FASTZIP_ARCHIVER_CONCURRENCY controls how many files are compressed concurrency.
-As mentioned above, this setting therefore can increase how much memory is being used, but also how much temporary data is written to the scratch space.
+As mentioned above, this setting therefore can increase how much memory is being used.
+It can also increase the temporary data written to the scratch space.
 The default is the number of CPUs available, but given the memory ramifications, this may not always be the best setting.